Volkswagen California review

 Van drivers are expected to spend several hours behind the wheel every day, and the VW Transporter – the basis of the California – was designed with that in mind.
 The dashboard is actually very car-like in terms of layout, and its commercial vehicle nature is only given away by the steep angle of the steering wheel.
 You'll even find Volkswagen's sophisticated Active Information dashboard digital display in the Ocean trim.

-While both the Coast and Ocean models have all the expected family car must-have features, such as alloy wheels, air conditioning, central locking and DAB radio, it's the camping equipment that really defines what the California is all about.
+While both the Coast, Ocean and Beach models have all the expected family car must-have features, such as alloy wheels, air conditioning, central locking and DAB radio, it's the camping equipment that really defines what the California is all about.
 And it's easy to see where the extra cost of Volkswagen’s camper goes compared to the Transporter van or Caravelle People Carrier.

-The Ocean's pop-up roof is electric rather than manually operated, and you also get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
+The California Ocean gets a pop-up roof that is electric rather than manually operated, and you also get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
 Oceans also have an auxiliary heating system to warm your camper up while you're away.
 It really does offer a lavish overnight sleeping solution, but seasoned campers used to roughing it under canvas will wonder if all these extra touches are really worthwhile.

 Practicality & boot space